Use AnQiCMS template easily to get the 'first' and 'Nth' indices in the loop

 {% endarchiveList %}

-In addition to positive counting, AnQiCMS also provides for usforloop.Revcounterthis variable.
-Withforloop.CounterOn the contrary,forloop.RevcounterThe one provided isthe reverse order, starting from 1 as wellThe index of.
-This means, the last item in the list, itsforloop.Revcountervalue is 1; the second to last is 2, up to the first item in the list, itsforloop.Revcountervalue is equal to the total length of the list.
+In addition to the positive counting, AnQiCMS also provides us withforloop.Revcounterthis variable.
+Andforloop.CounterOn the contrary,forloop.Revcounterwhat it provides isa reverse count, starting from 1 as wellthe index.
+This means that the last item in the list, itsforloop.Revcountervalue is 1; the second-to-last is 2, and so on until the first item in the list, itsforloop.Revcountervalue equals the total length of the list.

-forloop.RevcounterIn some specific scenarios, it can work wonders, such as when you need to perform special processing on the last few items in the list, or display the numbers in reverse order.
+forloop.RevcounterIt can be very effective in certain specific scenarios, such as when you need to handle the last few items in the list specially, or display the sequence numbers in reverse order.

-Combine these two counters, we can build more complex logic:
+Combine these two counters to build more complex logic:

 {% categoryList categories with moduleId="1" parentId="0" %}